dcunited001/dcunited001.github.io/_drafts/gravity.md

 mathematically simpler if gravity operates on a different space than the space it manipulates.

-### The Universe is Composed of Streams of Information
+### The universe is composed of streams of information

 I found it interesting to think about photons, bosons, etc as streams of information.
 That is, we're not looking at a star, but we're